open-telemetry/opentelemetry-specification/specification/api-tracing.md

 prevent misuse, implementations SHOULD NOT provide access to a `Span`'s attributes besides its `SpanContext`.

-Vendors may implement the `Span` interface to effect vendor-specific logic.
+Vendors MAY implement the `Span` interface to effect vendor-specific logic.
 However, alternative implementations MUST NOT allow callers to create `Span`s directly.
 All `Span`s MUST be created via a `Tracer`.